Home About us ETHL 2025 ETHL 2026 Contact

 Norway

-Ethl 2025
+ETHL 2025

 ETHL 2025 ran on 16th and 17th of April in room G06, 50 George Square, in Edinburgh, with four discursive seminars providing insight into various aspects of theoretical historical linguistics led by Laura Grestenberger, Patrick Honeybone, Ranjan Sen, and George Walkden.
 The themes of the conference were brought together in a plenary talk by Theresa Biberauer.
 Check out the past programme for ETHL 2025 Seminar.

-Ethl 2026
+ETHL 2026

 Organisers